Dr Steven J. Thomson

 Biography

-He has previously been a Marie Skłodowska-Curie Fellow at Freie Universität Berlin on the European Commission project ‘Ergodicity Breaking in Quantum Matter’, working in the group of Prof. Jens Eisert.
+He has previously been a Research Scientist at IBM Research UK, working on the application of quantum computers to complex quantum systems, a Marie Skłodowska-Curie Fellow at Freie Universität Berlin on the European Commission project ‘Ergodicity Breaking in Quantum Matter’, working in the group of Prof. Jens Eisert.
 Before this, he was a postdoctoral researcher at Collège de France, a postdoctoral researcher at the Centre de Physique Théorique, École Polytechnique, working with Prof. Laurent Sanchez-Palencia, and the Institut de Physique Théorique (CEA Paris-Saclay), working with Dr Marco Schiró.

 His main research interests are the non-equilibrium dynamics of strongly correlated quantum systems in the presence of quenched random disorder, particularly many-body localisation and quantum glasses.
 He is currently particularly interested in developing cutting-edge numerical methods, with a focus on unitary flow techniques and tensor networks, as well as new techniques at the intersection of classical high-performance computing with quantum computing.